t0903/vcnn_double-bladed/README.md

 Vectorized implementation of convolutional neural networks (CNN) in <b>Matlab</b> for both visual recognition and image processing.
 It's a unified framework for both high level and low level computer vision tasks.

 ## How to use it
 You can directly try the demos without reading any of the document.
-Just launch [applications/MNIST/mnist_train_demo.m](https://github.com/vcnn/vcnn_double-bladed/blob/master/applications/MNIST/mnist_train_demo.m)<br>
+Just launch [applications/MNIST/mnist_train_demo.m](https://github.com/vcnn/vcnn_double-bladed/blob/master/applications/MNIST/mnist_train_demo.m) and you will get sensible results within seconds.<br>
 Please visit the [project website](http://vcnn.deeplearning.cc) for all documents, examples and videos.

 ## Hardware/software requirements